strrife/falcon/packages/falcon-client/README.md

 };
 ```

 `falcon-client.build.config.js` file accepts also `modify` setting which is an escape hatch function, which can be used for quick webpack configuration modifications.
-Basicly it works sam as plugins, but can be specified inline:
+Basically, it works same as plugins, but can be specified inline:

 ```js
 module.exports = {